I like to write about current social media trends so that readers have access to the latest information on topics like cyberbullying.

 Bullying is aggressive behavior that seeks to control or harm others.
 Bullying is characterized by the repetition of abusive behavior—the harassment must happen more than once or have the potential to happen again in order to be considered bullying.

-- In order for harassment to be considered bullying there must be an apparent imbalance of power between the victim and the perpetrator or perpetrators and occur over an extended period of time.
+In order for harassment to be considered bullying, there must also be an apparent imbalance of power between the victim and the perpetrator (or perpetrators), and the harassment must occur over an extended period of time.

-With the advancement of technology and the rise of social media, today’s youth are bringing their bullies home with them.
-What used to be a safe haven has become a whole new battleground where bullies are guaranteed anonymity and direct access to their victims on a consistent basis.
-Almost 60% of children aged 10-17 have reported being bullied or harassed over the Internet and via social media outlets, and 90% of these victims will never report the incidents.
+According to a 2018 Google Survey, teachers listed cyberbullying as the top online issue with children in the classroom.
+With the advancement of technology and the rise of social media, today’s youth bring their bullies home with them.
+Home has become a whole new battleground where bullies are guaranteed anonymity and direct access to their victims on a consistent basis.

 Where Does Cyberbullying Take Place?

 Cyberbullying takes place across virtually every social media platform.
 Facebook, with its 2.8 billion active users, was unsurprisingly the most common social media network used by bullies in years past (though many teens are gravitating toward other platforms, such as Instagram and Snapchat, these days).
 The age requirement for Facebook is 13, but there were over 7.5 million users below that age . . . back in 2011.
 One can only imagine how much that number has swelled in the past decade.